tillrobin/iMGMC/creation-cataloge-pipeline.md

 # Data-pre-processing

-**1. Demultiplexing and adaptor removing**
+**1. Demultiplexing and adapter removing**

-All reads were processed with Ilumina bcl2fastq Conversion
+All reads were processed with Illumina bcl2fastq Conversion

 **2. Quality check of the reads**

 Very low quality should be trimmed.
 However we only use HiSeq sequencing reads and do not preform quality trimming or any kind of error correction.

-**3. Removel of contaminated host**
+**3. Removal of contaminated host**

 We use bbmap the mouse and the reference mouse genome from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).